 “Undgari’s ravens.
 I’ll be executed for this,” the Rirorni horse captain stammered.

-Bal’taz snorted, “Before that happens, I’d like that one hundred gold you mentioned.”
+Bal’Taz snorted, “Before that happens, I’d like that one hundred gold you mentioned.”